brian-watkins/spheres/adr/023_block_views.md

 ### Decision

+Instead of using the term 'block', we will make up a new term called `zone`.
+The idea here is that each zone is it's own little world as far as the renderer is concerned.
+And when you build a zone, you should keep any state updates inside that zone.

-Any time that a programmer uses the `andThen` function to add a child 'view' via some function they write -- whether this function produces a stateful view in the general sense, or a view that has stateful attributes or text, or even no state at all -- the system will treat the generated view as a 'block' for the
+Any time that a programmer uses the `zone` function to add a child 'view' via some function they write -- whether this function produces a stateful view in the general sense, or a view that has stateful attributes or text, or even no state at all -- the system will treat the generated view as a 'block' for the